Conservative Asfura, backed by Trump, takes slim lead in Honduras presidential election

 TEGUCIGALPA, Dec 1 - Nasry Asfura, the Conservative National Party candidate backed by U.S. President Donald Trump, leads Honduras' presidential election with just over 40% of votes counted, preliminary results showed on Monday.

 A former mayor of Tegucigalpa, 67-year-old Asfura had 41% of the votes counted so far.
-The preliminary results showed Liberal Party candidate Salvador Nasralla in second place with about 39%.
-Rixi Moncada, of the ruling LIBRE party, had 20%, and was in third place.
+Liberal Party candidate Salvador Nasralla was in second place with about 39%.
+Rixi Moncada, of the ruling LIBRE party, was third with 20%.

 Whichever candidate wins a simple majority will govern the country between 2026 and 2030.